kalisio/kano/docs/guides/installing-kano.md

 This requires you to [install Docker](https://docs.docker.com/engine/installation/), the world’s leading software container platform.
 :::

 We provide Docker images on the [Docker Hub](https://hub.docker.com/r/kalisio/kano/) to ease deploying your own instance.
 To run correctly it has to be linked with a standard [MongoDB container](https://hub.docker.com/_/mongo/) for the database.
-Although it's possible to directly run Docker commands we provide you with [docker-compose](https://docs.docker.com/compose/) files to ease deployment.
+Although it's possible to directly run Docker commands we provide you with [docker-compose](https://docs.docker.com/compose/) files to ease deployment, in addition to minimalist configuration files.
+These files will be detailed in the following sections and are available in the [public folder](../.vuepress/public) of the documentation.

-The following commands should do the job:
+Jump into the folder with the docker-compose and configuration files, the following commands should do the job:

 ```bash
 // Run the MongoDB and Kano containers